 A range of apps are available that help curate new finds or add dedicated playlists; for example the Last.fm app connects to your account for scrobbling and radio recommendations.
 The main "Discover" panel reveals recommended albums, artists and songs based on tracks you have previously listened to.

 Spotify offers a free 30-day trial of the Premium service.
-After, it costs AU$11.99 per month and offers no ads, mobile listening and offline mode.
+After that, it costs AU$11.99 per month and offers no ads, mobile listening and offline mode.
 For Premium users, Spotify also allows you to log in and keep listening to your music outside of your profile country if you travel.

 Platforms: PC or Mac app, iOS, Android, Windows Phone, Sonos and Squeezebox.
 Spotify is now the official music partner for PlayStation, with the service replacing the standalone Sony Music Unlimited.

-Best for: someone who is already familiar with the iTunes interface, or doesn't want to pay for music streaming.
+Best for: Someone who wants an easy interface or doesn't want to pay for music streaming.

 Tidal first appeared in back in 2014 under the control of Swedish company Aspiro.
-It was bought in early 2015 by Shawn Carter -- better known as Jay-Z -- and re-launched with great fanfare at the end of March.
+It was bought in early 2015 by Shawn Carter -- better known as Jay-Z -- and relaunched with great fanfare.

 Anyone who has spent some time on YouTube watching music videos will be familiar with Vevo.
 On its stand-alone site, Vevo connects to your Facebook account, and can scan your "Likes" in order to construct video playlists.
 It's a little different from the other services, in that technically it's video streaming, as opposed to strictly music streaming.

-Editor's note: information and pricing was correct at the time of writing, though details are likely to change.
+Editors' note: Information and pricing was correct at time of writing, though details are likely to change.